railroadmedia/mailora/README.md

 <!-- donatstudios.com/CsvToMarkdownTable
 key,requires app-specific config values,notes regarding requirement,description
-safety-recipient,yes,nothing will work without this,email to send to when environment is not production approved-from-public-recipients,yes\*,required for public-route functionality,list (array) of email addresses that emails can be sent to when publicly-available route is used auth_middleware,yes\*,required for auth-protected-route functionality,names of your applications authentication middleware behind which you wish to guard the totally open *not* publicly-accessible route views-directory,no\*,no change required unless view files created use non-standard path, path of directory with your applications custom email templates.
+safety-recipient,yes,nothing will work without this,email to send to when environment is not production approved-recipients,yes\*,required for public-route functionality,list (array) of email addresses that emails can be sent to when publicly-available route is used auth_middleware,yes\*,required for auth-protected-route functionality,names of your applications authentication middleware behind which you wish to guard the totally open *not* publicly-accessible route.
+See next section for more detailed description views-directory,no\*,no change required unless view files created use non-standard path, path of directory with your applications custom email templates.
 From application root (as returned by Laravel's `base_path()` helper) mailables-namespace,no\*,no change required unless classes created use non-standard namespace, namespace of Mailable classes in your application. name-of-production-env,no\*, no change required unless your production environment is not called "production",if application's "environment" is anything other than this value then emails will only be sent to the address provided by the "safety-recipient" config value